Board and Staff

 David Ebert • Co-Founder and Board Member

-As a lifelong proponent of animal welfare, rights, and protection, David co-founded ADP as a means to devote himself more fully to defending animals using the skills developed over his 30+ year legal career.
+As a lifelong proponent of animal welfare, rights and protection, David co-founded ADP as a means to devote himself more fully to defending animals using the skills developed over his 30+ year legal career.
+Although no longer practicing law, he remains fully committed to his leadership role in guiding and continuing to develop ADP as a substantial resource for animal charities.

-In his private practice as a litigation partner at the Ingram law firm in New York City, David litigates complex commercial matters and regularly tries cases in state and federal court in New York and around the country.
-He also serves as outside general counsel for several small and midsize companies, routinely advising on a wide range of day-to-day matters as well as best practices and long-term strategies to anticipate and avoid conflict.
-David regularly writes and lectures on the attorney-client relationship, the critical importance of litigation avoidance, and the profession's growing over-lawyering epidemic.
+Before retiring in 2019 David was a litigation partner at the Ingram law firm in New York City.
+In his practice he litigated complex commercial matters and regularly tried cases in state and federal court in New York and around the country.
+He also served as outside general counsel to several small and midsize companies, routinely advising on a wide range of day-to-day matters as well as best practices and long-term strategies to anticipate and avoid conflict.
+David was also active in writing and speaking on the attorney-client relationship, the critical importance of litigation avoidance, and the profession's growing over-lawyering epidemic.

 After graduating with a B.A. from the University of Pennsylvania, David received his law degree from NYU.
-He has maintained an AV-Preeminent rating, the highest possible peer review rating by the publishers of the Martindale-Hubbell legal directory, for legal ability and ethical standards based on the confidential opinions of the Bar and the Judiciary.
-He also maintains a 9.6/10 rating on Avvo, an attorney rating service.
+He maintained while practicing an AV-Preeminent rating, the highest possible peer review rating by the publishers of the Martindale-Hubbell legal directory, for legal ability and ethical standards based on the confidential opinions of the Bar and the Judiciary.
+He also held a 9.6/10 rating on Avvo, an independent attorney rating service.

 David's family lives in Hastings-on-Hudson in Westchester County, New York, together with their beloved dogs, Frieda and Mo.
 His daughter, Mira, is in college.
 And, culminating a long-standing ambition, in November 2016 he visited with the Hirwa family of mountain gorillas in Rwanda's Volcanoes National Park.
 In November 2018 he returned to Africa, to see the gorillas and other wildlife in Uganda.